yicheny001/meet-me-half-way-react/README.md

 # README
 WORK IN PROGRESS

-This is a project completed at Flatiron School by two students, Lee Araneta and Yichen Yang, of Web Development June 2016 cohort.
+This is a project completed at the Flatiron School by two students, Lee Araneta and Yichen Yang, of Web Development June 2016 cohort.
 Checkout the original Ruby version [here](https://github.com/leearaneta/meet-me-halfway)!

 ##Meet Me Halfway